Roberto Copa Matos

 Before long, Roberto realized that he had found his calling in “cultivating relationships from the soil to the table.”
 This is the vision that he brings with him to COPA: a passion for connecting diners to the land and history that is steeped into every bite.

-Elizabeth was pleased to help Old Havana find regular coverage in local, regional, and even national media outlets, spreading message that sustainable, farm-to-table Cuban food isn’t just possible, it’s delicious.
-Elizabeth is excited to bring her skills to COPA.
-She looks forward to sharing the joy and adventure of a meal where every mouthful is anchored in a far off time and place, but where the ingredients came from a garden just down the way.
+Elizabeth has been pleased to help COPA tell its story in local, regional, and even national media outlets, spreading message that sustainable, farm-to-table Cuban food isn’t just possible, it’s delicious.
+She counts it among her greatest pleasures to share the joy and adventure of a meal where every mouthful (or glassful) is anchored in a far-off time and place, but where the ingredients came from a garden just down the way.